|Emission mode||FSK, 200 bd, 1000 Hz, ACF=288|

 |Known counterpart stations|

 F06a is a variant of the Russian intelligence broadcast system F06.
-While it uses the same modem protocol, it sends completely different payload - ASCII text with a large chunk of data lost due to regular omission of 4-bit chunks.
+While it mostly uses the same modem protocol, the encoded payload is completely different - it sends an ASCII text file.
 However, no plaintext has been encountered, only 5-digit and -letter groups.
-It has only been heard in unscheduled transmissions.
+This variant is rare and has only been heard in unscheduled transmissions.

 Instead of the normal encoding for 5-figure groups, the payload of F06a message blocks is raw binary.
 The recomposed message payload contains the binary contents of a file, preceded by a 20-byte binary metadata header and followed by some padding.